malgo1311/object-detection-pcb-errors/README.md

 3. Only Rotation(eg: 6_6)
 4. None (eg: 1_a)

+First of all, found the average position of each component on the pcb by averaging it's position across the data provided.
+Used these average positions to crop the region of interest and test for missing and rotation.

 ## Missing Approach
+Tried a bunch image comparison approaches structural similarity, hashing and mse.

 ## Rotation Apprach
-For the 16 components which were rotated in atleast one image, following was done -
+For the 16 components which were rotated in atleast one image, following was done for each of th 16 components-
 1. VGG16 classification model - Trained only the fc and sigmoid layer.
-From past experience, this model performs better with very few data
+From past experience, this model performs better with very few data so went for this straight away.
+Trained the data with Adam optimizer for a lr=0.00001.
+Used Keras Image_Data_Generator for augmentation
-2. Overfitted the data on this model - Since we wanted high TN
+2. Overfitted the data on this model (Since we wanted high TN)
 3. Training samples
   a.
 Train: correct: ~20 rotated:(as many there for a component, mostly 1/2)
   b.
 Test: correct: 4 rotated:same as Train